cooper-group-uol-robotics/crystal-plates-db/API_DOCUMENTATION.md

 }
 ```

-**Note**: The API currently only supports manual dataset creation with individual parameters.
-For bulk upload of compressed archives (ZIP files containing diffraction data, logs, and structure files), use the web interface.
-The web interface supports automatic processing of complete experiment folders, including:
+**Note**: For bulk upload of compressed archives (ZIP files), see the standalone archive upload endpoint below.
-- Automatic extraction of unit cell parameters from log files
-- Processing of diffraction images (.img files)
-- Extraction of structure files (.res files)
-- Peak table parsing

-This bulk upload capability is not yet available via API.

 ### Update SCXRD Dataset